castorini/anserini-spark/README.md

 val rdd = org.apache.spark.api.java.JavaRDD.toRDD(docs)
 ```

-It's now an RDD... so you can now do whatever you want with it.
+It's now an RDD... so you now have the full power of Spark.
 For example:

 ```scala